mathematicalbasedefenders/information/GAME_CHANGELOG.md

 Change: Added an intermission screen for non-custom Singleplayer game.

+Change: Added icons to main menu buttons.

-Change: Game Instances can now be scaled and/or moved.
+Change: Game Instances can now be scaled and/or moved (indirectly).

 Fix: Combo text incorrectly showing/hiding